Paying for College

 Paying Back The Loans

-- Do not pay for student loan help.
+- Do not pay for help getting a student loan.
 You may have seen an ad on Facebook, or gotten phone calls or letters from companies offering to help you lower your payment or apply for loan forgiveness for a fee.
 If someone asks you to pay for these services, walk away (or hang up).
 Contact your loan servicer for free student loan help.

 - Choosing the right repayment plan.
 Your repayment plan determines your monthly student loan payment and how long it will take you to pay your loans back.
 There are several repayment plans, but your choice really comes down to what your goal is: to pay off your loan quickly or to have a low monthly payment.
 The 10-year standard plan will allow you to pay off your loan quickly and save you money in interest.
 An income-driven plan will allow you to have low monthly payments, but you will be in repayment for longer and pay more interest.
 If you take no action, you’ll automatically be placed on the 10-year plan.
 The best way to compare your options is to use a repayment calculator (you do not have to log in to get the basics here).